Figure skating: Chen wins third straight world title as Hanyu falters

 “I tried to remind myself to enjoy being here.
 I don’t know how many more worlds I’ll be at.
 In doing that, I was able to be a lot more calm.
 Going the way that it did, I’m very happy.”

-Hanyu, a two-times world and Olympic champion, had a segment to forget after he put a hand down on the quad loop and quad Salchow, while his landing on the triple Axel was off-balance.
+Hanyu, a two-times world champion, had a segment to forget after he put a hand down on the quad loop and quad Salchow, while his landing on the triple Axel was off-balance.

 “He’s truly a skating legend and someone who’s just revolutionised this sport.
 He didn’t have the skate that I think he wanted to,” Chen added.